oneapi-community/awesome-oneapi/alt-awesome.md

 * [Distributed k-Nearest Neighbors using Locality-Sensitive Hashing and SYCL](https://github.com/SC-SGS/Distributed_GPU_LSH_using_SYCL) - In the age of AI algorithms must efficiently cope with vast data sets.
 We propose a performance-portable implementation of Locality-Sensitive Hashing (LSH) an approximate k-nearest neighbors algorithm using different SYCL implementations—ComputeCpp hipSYCL DPC++—supporting multiple GPUs.
 * [Drift Detection for Edge IoT Applications](https://github.com/blackout-ai/Face_Aging_Concept_Drift) - This concept drift project is run on video and image datasets such that we can calculate an overall precision and standard error.
 The concept drift detection technique finds True positives and False negatives using real and virtual drift detection.
-* [Exhibition Art - Shipping Cost Predictor](https://github.com/deepakjoshi2k/Machine-Learning-Exhibit-Art-Shipping-) - My project is the complete analysis of the data of a Shipping Company.
-The main aim is to predict the cost of shipping provided the required entries were given but along with the EDA it becomes much more than just the Cost Predictor.
 * [Novel Applications of Transformer Models in Data Interpretation and Visualization](https://github.com/andreicozma1/oneAPI-viz) - This project explores the possibilities of using attention-based transformer models to aid in tasks related to data visualization and interpretation through the use of various Intel oneAPI toolkits such as the DNN library oneAPI AI Kit as well as oneAPI Render Kit.
 * [RISK IDENTIFICATION IN PREDICTIVE ESTIMATION](https://github.com/QuanticTechnovations/OneAPI_RiskAnalyzer) - Significant business decisions is taken based on the outcome predicted by the ML model.
 Users get benefit from an unbiased statistically sound and rigorous re-validation of the prediction’s accuracy from an independent source.
 That is what the Predictive Risk Analyzer tool from Quantic aims to go.
 * [GinkgoOneAPI](https://github.com/ginkgo-project/ginkgo) - In this project we want to explore the potential of having an Intel OneAPI backend for the Gingko software package: https://ginkgo-project.github.io/